"Revolutions are the locomotives of history." KARL MARX

 England in Revolution: The Early Stuarts, Civil Wars and Cromwell, 1603-60.

-- Coursework (20%): once here you choose from topics such as The Crusades, Early Modern Witch Hunts, The French Revolution and Nazi Germany.
+Coursework (20%): Choose from topics such as The Crusades, Early Modern Witch Hunts, The French Revolution and Nazi Germany.

-GCSE grade 6 in English, Language or Literature [must also have minimum grade 4 in History, if studied]
+GCSE grade 6 in History OR GCSE Grade 6 in English (Language or Literature).
+Must also have minimum grade 4 in History, if studied

 History is one of the most widely respected A Level subjects and is repeatedly cited by admissions tutors at the most competitive universities as good preparation for their courses, particularly those in law, politics, economics, English, modern languages, art history, archaeology, philosophy, sociology and theology.